 Focus on the lake stage, and the 14th July concert of Yet No Yokai (post-revelations rock band from Lucerne) and Altin Gün (Anatolian rock band from Amsterdam).

-“Welcome on board the lake stage” came the announcement, which warmed just a bit, but also drew attention to those menacing waves.
+“Welcome on board the lake stage” came the announcement, which warmed just a bit.

 Swiss Air was providing chocolate from a galley trolley just as on a flight, ear plugs were available which later proved to be essential, and the bar was open.
 Better weather comes for Friday and Saturday, the last days of the festival – pity, but kudos to the festival organizers and volunteers and to the thousands who came to bring Montreux back to life!